-You may have heard of the 10,000 hours rule – popularised by Malcolm Gladwell’s book ‘Outliers’.
-He stated that to achieve greatness in an area, you need to spend 10,000 hours of deliberate, focussed practice on developing your skill in that area.
+You may have heard of the 10,000 hours rule—popularised by Malcolm Gladwell’s book ‘Outliers,’ He stated that to achieve greatness in an area, you need to spend 10,000 hours of deliberate, focused practice on developing your skill in that area.

 - Grow and develop as a person

 Beyond expertise in a job skill, you can grow as a person in other areas.
-Your people skills, leadership skills, your attitude and ability to handle difficult situations, creativity and problem solving, amongst others.
+Your people skills, leadership skills, attitude and ability to handle difficult situations, creativity, and problem-solving, amongst others.